Videotape: Professional cassette formats

 A videocassette is a case containing videotape.
 In 1969, Sony introduced a prototype for the first widespread video cassette, the 3/4 in composite U-matic system, which Sony introduced commercially in September 1971 after working out industry standards with other manufacturers.
 Sony later refined it to Broadcast Video U-matic (BVU).
 Sony continued its hold on the professional market with its ever-expanding 1/2 in component video Betacam family introduced in 1982.
 This tape form factor would go on to be used for leading professional digital video formats.
 Panasonic had some limited success with its MII system, but never could compare to Betacam in terms of market share.

 The next step was the digital revolution.
 Sony's D-1 was introduced in 1986 and featured uncompressed digital component recording.
 Because D-1 was extremely expensive, the composite D-2 (Sony, 1988) and D-3 (Panasonic, 1991) were introduced soon after.
 Ampex introduced the first compressed component recording with its DCT series in 1992.
 Panasonic's D-5 format was introduced in 1994.
 Like D-1, it is uncompressed, but much more affordable.

-The DV standard, which debuted in 1995, and was widely used both in its native form as MiniDV and in more robust professional variants.
+The DV standard, which debuted in 1995, was widely used both in its native form as MiniDV and in more robust professional variants.

 In digital camcorders, Sony adapted the Betacam system with its Digital Betacam format in 1993, and in 1996 following it up with the cheaper Betacam SX and the 2000 MPEG IMX format, The semiprofessional DV-based DVCAM system was introduced in 1996.
 Panasonic used its DV variant DVCPRO for all professional cameras, with the higher-end format DVCPRO50 being a direct descendant.
 JVC developed the competing D9/Digital-S format, which compresses video data in a way similar to DVCPRO but uses a cassette similar to S-VHS media.
-Many helical scan cassette formats such as VHS and Betacam use a head drum with heads that use azimuth recording, in which the heads in the head drum have a gap that is tilted at an angle, and opposing heads have their gaps tilted so as to oppose each other.
+Many helical scan cassette formats, such as VHS and Betacam, use a head drum with heads that use azimuth recording, in which the heads in the head drum have a gap that is tilted at an angle, and opposing heads have their gaps tilted so as to oppose each other.